TikhonJelvis/website/drafts/Structuring-Errors-in-Haskell/index.md

   * Provide enough explanatory text for less-experienced users of the tool.
   * Format this information in a way that's easy to scan at a glance.

-Every single error the tool can produce needs a fair amount of code to meet these goals.
-Building error messages as strings right in my domain logic does not scale—the logic itself would get swamped by string formatting for error messages!
+Every single kind of error we have needs a fair amount of code to meet these goals.
+Building error messages as strings inside my domain logic does not scale—the logic itself would get swamped by string formatting for error messages!
 Keeping the style of error messages consistent throughout the code would be difficult, and refactoring error messages *en masse* would be a nightmare.

 To handle this effectively, I needed to give my errors *structure*.
 Instead of using errors from my libraries directly or passing around strings, I needed a dedicated type for my errors.